SourLemonJuice/KalmanFilter.c/README.md

 A modified version of [TKJElectronics/KalmanFilter](https://github.com/TKJElectronics/KalmanFilter)\
 Tried to support c lang even though my c levels are pretty poor.

-The functions' usage remains unchanged, but each call required that a pointer to a data structure be provided to them.
+The functions' usage remains unchanged, but each call required that a pointer to a data structure `kalman_Filter_t` be provided to them.

 And, it is not used for the Arduino library.